Hayden Roulston: Professional career

 In the 2009 Tour of California, Roulston began a perfectly executed lead out to allow team sprinter Thor Hushovd to win Stage 3.
 In stage 7 Roulston almost won the stage himself after breaking free from a ten-man breakaway that included Fränk Schleck, George Hincapie and Christian Vande Velde.
 Roulston was 2nd after a photo finish with Rinaldo Nocentini.
 Roulston finished 35th overall.

-Roulston came fourth in the 194km 2010 Kuurne–Brussels–Kuurne race.
+Roulston came fourth in the 194 km 2010 Kuurne–Brussels–Kuurne race.
 In the cold and windy conditions, Roulston Thor Hushovd and Jeremy Hunt chased a three man breakaway which led to Roulston finishing one minute behind the winner Bobbie Traksel.

 In April 2010, Hayden Roulston came 10th in the 259 kilometre Paris-Roubaix race.
 He finished almost seven minutes behind the winner Fabian Cancellara.
 The Paris - Roubaix is one of the five "monuments" or most important races of the cycling season.

 Roulston came second in the Men's road race at the 2010 Commonwealth Games, winning the silver medal.
 Roulston was sick leading up to the race.
-The 168km race was run in very hot conditions in Delhi.
+The 168 km race was run in very hot conditions in Delhi.
 He said of the race "The whole plan today was to make the race hard.
 We had no choice, we've got no sprinter and the world's fastest sprinters are here so for us to execute it like we did, I think the boys should be really proud".

 In December 2010, Hayden Rouston won the 80 kilometre Festival of Cycling in Christchurch.
 Hayden Roulston spent his last few seasons riding as a key domestique for Fabian Cancellara at Trek Factory Racing.

 In October 2015 Roulston announced his retirement from road racing, having previously revealed that he would make a return to the track with a view to competing in the team pursuit at the 2016 Summer Olympics.

 Hayden Roulston competed in March 2016 in Le Race with the intent of obtaining a "good, intensive training ride".
 He won the 100 kilometre race from Cathedral Square in Christchurch to Akaroa dominating in the cross winds and forcing the pace on the climb to Hilltop.
 He said of the win "I haven't won for a long time so it's always nice to get the result.
 I wanted a hard day out and I definitely got that."